Estimated reading time: 5 minutes

 Most churches spend time setting the stage for a visitor.
 They park friendly greeters at the door, welcome them when the service begins, and often offer them a Visitor Packet.

 This Visitor Packet is used to share information about the church, its beliefs and offers a carrot to get them to come back for a second time.

-If done well, visitor packets can be instrumental in encouraging people to visit enough times to make a decision about whether the church is the right fit for their family.
+If done well, visitor packets can be instrumental in encouraging people to visit enough times to decide whether the church is the right fit for their family.

 7 Things to Include In a Church Visitor Packet

 1. A Simple Thank You

 Get some nice note cards and write a simple thank you note.
-Thank them choosing your church to visit and allowing you to serve them.
+Thank them for choosing your church to visit and allowing you to serve them.

 Speak from your heart, keep it simple, use a nice pen, and hand sign every note.

-The Lead or Senior Pastor is typically the best person to do this but you can also keep the note generic and simple sign your church name.
+The Lead or Senior Pastor is typically the best person to do this, but you can also keep the note generic and sign your church name.